“The Greater Man upstairs know when it’s my time. Right now isn’t the time.” — LeBron James, 6/13/11

-The question for me has always been about whether and how LeBron would turn into something else; how he and we could best move past the incredible sadness of the Decision to salvage anything at all of the indescribable magic that was all but say four painful weeks of LeBron’s seven-year run as a Cleveland Cavalier (go ahead and count the four years at St. V., too).
-I figured a Heat championship in this first season could be as quick a road as any here, to the extent that LeBron would realize that even a perfect run with the superfriends wouldn’t earn him the kind of love and respect that he had when he wore the Cleveland jersey.
-But maybe this bizarre loss is just as well, especially in view of LeBron’s reactive embodiment of the worst caricature of himself with his “I’m still rich and you’re still you” response to critics in his press conference following last night’s loss.
+The question for me has always been about whether and how LeBron would turn into something else; how he and we could best move past the sadness of the Decision to salvage anything at all of the magic that was all but say four painful weeks of LeBron’s seven-year run as a Cleveland Cavalier (go ahead and count the four years at St. V., too).
+I figured that a Heat championship in this first season could be as quick a road as any here, to the extent that LeBron would realize that even a perfect run with the superfriends wouldn’t earn him the kind of love and respect that he had when he wore the Cleveland jersey.
+But maybe this bizarre loss is just as well, especially in view of LeBron’s “I’m still rich and you’re still you” response to critics in his press conference following last night’s loss.

 Not because whatever pain LeBron feels from this loss will finally impel him to use this first-in-so-many-summers away from chasing global iconhood in China or with an unprecedented mess of a free agency to add the post-up game that the experts have been screaming about for years.
 How much practice will it take to keep “The Greater Man upstairs” from putting a lid on top of your team’s hoop and a vortex below the other’s?